ellman12/ellman12/README.md

 My name is Elliott DuCharme.
 I graduated from Dakota State University with my B.S. in Computer Science.
 Currently, I'm working at KBR as a software engineer.

-In high school, FRC and AutoHotkey took over my life and made me fall in love with programming and automation.
-In college, C# and Unity did the same, leading me to discover my love for game design.
+In middle school, Lego Mindstorms took over my life and ignited my love for programming and robotics.
+In high school, Java and AutoHotkey further developed this, and made me passionate about efficiency and automation.
+In college, I fell in love with C#, and Unity led me to discover my love for game design.
 Lately, I've been exploring Godot, and _loving_ it.
 Continuous learning is part of my core philosophy, so I'm always on the lookout for new technologies to try!

 I have experience with a wide variety of programming languages and frameworks:<br>
-C#, TypeScript, React, Next.js, SQL, Unity, Godot, C, C++, Java, AutoHotkey, and Python.
+C#, TypeScript, React, Next.js, SQL, Unity, Godot, Python, Java, C, C++, and AutoHotkey.